SEARCH

 No, I don’t weigh or measure.
 This is my estimate based on what I’ve been doing instinctively for a long time.
 I also tend to compost the same greens (fruits and veggies) throughout much of the year.
 Yours may be different and have higher or lower nitrogen levels and you may need to adapt it.
 But, for the sake of simplicity, finding a method by volume or weight keeps it simple.

 I know the ratios are on target by look, feel, and temperature of the pile.
+If I can see things are decomposing and it’s not stinky, it’s doing fine.
 Again, it becomes instinctive.
 Just get started.
 You will get it as time goes on.

-If you are trying to understand how the 30:1 C:N ratio translates to this practical formula, it’s a big topic.
-I’m sparing you the amateur (me) chemistry lesson, to keep it simple, but basically, the chemical composition of each item varies (of course), so we generalize it.
+If you are trying to understand how the 30:1 C:N ratio translates to this practical formula, it’s a big topic and open to debate.
+I’m sparing you the amateur (by me) chemistry lesson, to keep it simple, but basically, the chemical composition of each item varies (of course), so we generalize it.
 There are links (below) if you’d like to explore this further.

 Fast Method